• Skip to primary navigation

 Serving suggestions

 Cold and creamy dips call for sturdy crackers, bread, and veggies.
 Surround the bowl of dip with homemade crostini, pita bread, tortilla chips, carrots, and celery when you’re serving it at a party.
-Another great idea?
-Enjoy it with a chipotle quesadilla for lunch.

 close up on artichoke and jalapeno dip in a blue bowl.